jld5650/Scheerer-Drawing-Lookup-/README.md

-** File name requirements PARTNAME-PARTTYPE-DATE-REVISION
+** File name requirements PARTNAME-PARTTYPE-DATE-REVISION ex.

-ex.
 52-SL-AD-010117-REV0
 Part types: AD, MD, CD, VD, RD, PD, XD FD(Assembly Drawing, Machine Drawing, Customer Drawing, Vendor Drawing, Roller Drawing, Component Drawing, Finish Drawing, Cage Drawing)

-Dates: 6 digit date
+Dates: 6 digit number

-Revisions: A-N**
+Revisions: A-N **

 -Go back to the menu form
--The first three buttons take you to datagrids accompanied by Adobe Pdf Readers **'Full View and Edit' (Admins) lets you view and (Add/Delete/Update) individual files.
+-The first three buttons take you to datagrids accompanied by Adobe Pdf Readers

+**'Full View and Edit' (Admins) lets you view and (Add/Delete/Update) individual files.
 (Some issues with 'Update' function) 'Full View' (Admins and Vice Admins) lets you view but not edit.
   'Partial View' (Admins, Vice-Admins, and Sales) only lets you see Customer Drawings with a less capable pdf viewer and image stamp.**